underanalyzed/underanalyzed.github.io/_posts/2015-04-06-confessions-energy-consciousness-mind.md

 tags:           [vSphere,]
 ---

-<span style="line-height: 1.714285714; font-size: 1rem;">I have a confession. </span>
+]I have a confession.

-<span style="font-size: 1rem; line-height: 1.714285714;">My data center kit has been using too much energy.</span>
+My data center kit has been using too much energy.

 <span style="line-height: 1.714285714; font-size: 1rem;">Having kit available at my disposable is great, but I have been wasting this resource when it's not required by my workloads.
 And if there's one thing I try to be conscious of, it's energy consumption.
-Just ask my kids who I chase from room to room turning off lights, screens, and the lot when they aren't using them.</span>
+Just ask my kids who I chase from room to room turning off lights, screens, and the lot when they aren't using them.

 But why not in the data center?
 Did you know that hosts typically use 60%+ of their peak power when idle?

 Until recently, I had overlooked configuring my kit to use the vSphere Distributed Power Management ("DPM") feature to manage power consumption and save energy.

-<span style="font-size: 1rem; line-height: 1.714285714;">With the release of vSphere 6.0 it's a good time to review and take deeper look into the capabilities and benefits of this feature.</span>
+With the release of vSphere 6.0 it's a good time to review and take deeper look into the capabilities and benefits of this feature.
 <h2>What is VMware vSphere Distributed Power Management?</h2>
 VMware vSphere Distributed Power Management is a feature included with vSphere Enterprise and Enterprise Plus editions that dynamically optimizes cluster power consumption based on workload demands.
 When host CPU and memory resources are lightly used, DPM recommends the evacuation of workloads and powers-off of ESXi hosts.
 When CPU or memory resource utilization increases for workloads or additional host resources are required, DPM powers on a required set of hosts back online to meet the demand of HA or other workload-specific contraints by executing vSphere Distributed Resource Scheduler ("DRS") in a "what-if" mode.
 DRS will ensure host power recommendations are consistent with the cluster constraints and resources being managed by the cluster.